 Devised Literary Structure of John, reveals how John is carefully designed and provides an overview of the structure of the Fourth Gospel.
 In John, each story has been coordinated with the other parts of the narrative.
 The Gospel is shot through with intertextual connections and contains a riddling character as it is meant to tease the intelligence and entice its readers.
-The pervasive theme of misunderstanding is addressed in detail in which Jesus speaks in a provocative and ambiguous manner and is repeatedly misunderstood by his enemies or followers.
-The widespread use of irony and symbolism is also summarized as well as the narrator and point of view with respect to how the Gospel narrative is crafted.
-A detailed overview of the structure of the Fourth Gospel is given in reference to Tim Macke’s (the Founder of Bible Project) presentation of John, who likens the Fourth Gospel to the Matrix movie being a masterfully engineered work.
-Structural evidences of the Fourth Gospel being a devised literary work are also summarized.
+The pervasive theme of misunderstanding is addressed in detail, in which Jesus speaks in a provocative and ambiguous manner and is repeatedly misunderstood by his enemies or followers.
+The widespread use of irony and symbolism is also summarized, as well as the narrator and point of view with respect to how the Gospel narrative is crafted.
+A detailed overview of the structure of the Fourth Gospel is given in reference to Tim Macke’s (the Founder of Bible Project) presentation of John, who likens the Fourth Gospel to the Matrix movie, being a masterfully engineered work.
+Structural evidence of the Fourth Gospel being a devised literary work is also summarized.

 Confusion Caused by John

 The article Misunderstanding of John examines how the Forth Gospel is the cause of endless confusion and speculation throughout the centuries.
-It is on account of the ambiguity intrinsic throughout the Fourth Gospel, and it’s highly cryptic design, that John is the cause for so many errors regarding theological speculations.
+It is on account of the ambiguity intrinsic throughout the Fourth Gospel, and its highly cryptic design, that John is the cause of so many errors regarding theological speculations.
 The article demonstrates how easy to fall for errors and to misuse the Gospel of John when taking single verses out of context and addresses the methodology of identifying clarifications that are provided in the fuller dialogue before and after the particular verse or phrase being quoted.
 The misunderstanding of various statements in John serves as the primary grounding for such errors as Trinitarianism, Modalism (Oneness doctrine), and Arianism.
-Although taking an overly literal approach is something the author did not indent the reader to do, particular theological camps doing so, use John to defend misguided assertions about the preexistence, divinity and a literal oneness of essence/identity of Jesus with the One God and Father.
+Although taking an overly literal approach is something the author did not indent the reader to do, particular theological camps, doing so, use John to defend misguided assertions about the preexistence, divinity, and a literal oneness of essence/identity of Jesus with the One God and Father.

 John and Philosophy

-Critical Scholarship on the Fourth Gospel in relation to contemporary philosophy at the time John was written including Alexandrian Philosophy and Gnosticism is summarized in the article John and Philosophy.
+Critical Scholarship on the Fourth Gospel in relation to contemporary philosophy at the time John was written, including Alexandrian Philosophy and Gnosticism, is summarized in the article John and Philosophy.
 The Fourth Gospel can be understood properly only as the Evangelist’s attempt to interpret the Christian faith to the Church of his own day — a largely Gentile Church, probably early in the first decade of the second century.
 By the time it was completed, the Apostolic Age had passed or was passing away, the bonds with Judaism had been definitely broken, and a Church now largely Gentile had become the custodian of a religion which, severed from its historical origins, was unfolding itself into a far wider significance.
 John alters the perspective of the earlier Gospels, and looking at Jesus’ life across the intervening years reads into words and incidents the point of view of this later period.